EliaFantini/ada-2021-project-datastory/index.md

 ## Pulling all together: creating the final party classifier.

 After all this analysis, it’s time for us to answer our question: can a bunch of words tell what your political view is?
 For this purpose, we put together information about topics, sentence complexity scores, and sentiment evaluation from both Vader and RoBERTa tools and used them to train a simple party classifier using Linear Regression.
-From such a model we obtained that all features have a statistically significant correlation with the outcome, hence all the data gathered from our analysis will help us predict the correct party.
+From such a model, we obtained that all features have a statistically significant correlation with the outcome; hence all the data gathered from our analysis will help us predict the correct party.

 Finally, we computed the predictions on different years and calculated the correspondent accuracy.